 Lloyd S. Yeakel Memorial Award in Geology for outstanding performance in the field of sedimentology (2013); $500

-Ewton, E., S. Klasek, E. Peck, & F. Colwell. (in review).
+Ewton, E., S. Klasek, E. Peck, & F. Colwell.
+(2021).
 Microbial community characteristics largely unaffected by X-ray computed tomography of sediment cores.
 Environmental Science & Technology Letters.

 Peck, E.K., R.A.
 Wheatcroft, & L.S.
 Brophy.
 (2020).
 Controls on sediment accretion and blue carbon burial in salt marshes: Insights from the Oregon coast, USA.
 Journal of Geophysical Research: Biogeosciences, e2019JG005464.